 Y-Haven Theatre Project

-For information on A Life Without, this year's performance, Click Here.
+For information on What Is Inside, this year's performance, Click Here.

 The Y-Haven Theatre Project partners CPT Teaching Artists with residents of Y-Haven, the Cleveland YMCA's transitional home and comprehensive treatment center for formerly homeless men in recovery from drug and alcohol addiction.
 Since 1998, CPT and Y-Haven have annually collaborated to create an original theatre production, performed by the residents and based on their personal experiences.
 Every year, the original work is presented to enthusiastic full houses at CPT, and is toured to Cleveland area homeless shelters, recovery centers, and college campuses.
 The Y-Haven Theatre Project supports newly learned skills for sober and independent living and honors the unique and important perspective men in recovery bring to the Cleveland community.